Charles Joseph O'Reilly: Bishop of Baker City

-On June 25, 1903, O'Reilly was appointed the bishop of the newly erected Bishop of Baker City by Pope Leo XIII.
-O'Reilly received his episcopal consecration on August 25, 1903, from Archbishop Alexander Christie, with Bishops Alphonse Glorieux and Edward O'Dea serving as co-consecrators.
+On June 25, 1903, O'Reilly was appointed bishop of the newly erected Diocese of Baker City by Pope Leo XIII.
+O'Reilly received his episcopal consecration at Saint Mary's Cathedral of the Immaculate Conception in Portland on August 25, 1903, from Archbishop Alexander Christie, with Bishops Alphonse Glorieux and Edward O'Dea serving as co-consecrators.

-The new diocese consisted of more than 65,000 square miles east of the Cascade Mountains, which O'Reilly described as "terra incognita".
-It was said that Archbishop Christie had relegated discontented priests to eastern Oregon.
-This seemed to be confirmed upon O'Reilly's arrival in Baker City, when he was greeted by four armed priests.
-When O'Reilly tried to reassign one of those priests, Louis P. Desmarais, he refused.
-O'Reilly had to forcibly eject him from the church property; Desmarais responded by trying to sue O'Reilly for assault and battery.
+The new diocese consisted of more than 65,000 square miles east of the Cascade Mountains in Oregon, which O'Reilly described as "terra incognita".
+It was said that Archbishop Christie had relegated discontented priests from the archdiocese to Baker City.
+On O'Reilly's arrival in Baker City, he was greeted by four armed priests.
+When O'Reilly later tried to reassign Louis P. Desmarais, one of those armed priests, to another parish, he refused.
+In response, O'Reilly personally ejected him from the church property; Desmarais responded by suing O'Reilly for assault and battery.

 O'Reilly laid the cornerstone of Saint Francis de Sales Cathedral in Baker in 1906, dedicating the building in 1908.
 He also completed a new 115-bed facility for St. Elizabeth Hospital in Baker in 1915.
-With financial assistance from the Catholic Church Extension Society, he increased the number of parishes in the diocese from six in 1903 to 25 in 1918.
+With financial assistance from the Catholic Church Extension Society in Chicago, Illinois, he increased the number of parishes in the diocese from six in 1903 to 25 in 1918.

 Bishop of Lincoln

 O'Reilly was named the third bishop of Lincoln on March 20, 1918, by Pope Benedict XV.
-As opposed to his arrival in Baker City, he received a comparatively warm welcome in Lincoln, Nebraska, with a reception attended by Governor Keith Neville.
+As opposed to his arrival in Baker City, O'Reilly received a warm welcome in Lincoln, Nebraska, with a reception attended by Nebraska Governor Keith Neville.

 Early into his tenure at Lincoln, O'Reilly had to contend with the 1918 influenza pandemic, which claimed the lives of many priests and religious sisters.
 He traveled to Rome in 1921 to recruit more priests, especially for the large Czech-speaking population in the diocese.
 During his five years as bishop, he established six new parochial schools and three new parishes.

 Already suffering from arteriosclerosis, O'Reilly fell in December 1922, leaving him confined to St. Elizabeth's Hospital in Lincoln for the final two months of his life.
-Charles O'Reilly died in Lincoln on February 4, 1923, at age 63.
+O'Reilly died in Lincoln on February 4, 1923, at age 63.